19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Detect Thoughts.md

 | Range    | 30 feet                                             |
 | Domains  | [Water](../../../Spell%20Domains/Water.md)          |

-For the duration, you gain the ability to peer into the mind of creatures you can see within range.
+You gain the ability to peer into the mind of creatures you can see within range for the duration.

 Each [Round](../../../../Game%20Procedures/Round.md#Round) you can learn one target's immediate thoughts.
 The target then makes a [DC](../../../../Game%20Procedures/DC.md) 14 [Wisdom](../../../../Player%20Characters/Chosen%20Statistics/Wisdom.md) [Check](../../../../Game%20Procedures/Check.md).
 On a success, the target notices your mental intrusion, and the spell ends.